space-sh/space/doc/why-space/benefits-and-advantages-of-using-space.md

 - **No dependencies**: _Bash_ is available everywhere
 - **Compatible**: follows _POSIX-like_ philosophy and standards
 - **Configurable**: ability to use the preprocessor for tweakable settings
-- **Extensible**: ability to expand the core concepts and creating derivative programs with _Space_ Modules
+- **Extensible**: ability to expand the core concepts and creating derivative programs with _Space_ modules
 - **Composable**: modules can be combined to quickly create new programs, giving great flexibility
 - **Decentralized content**: distributed user-content by design
-- **Exportable**: possibility to build standalone programs for more secure deployments by exporting _Space_ Modules where any redundant code has been removed by tree-shaking, for easy inspection
+- **Exportable**: possibility to build standalone programs for more secure deployments by exporting _Space_ modules where any redundant code has been removed by tree-shaking, for easy inspection
 - **Agentless**: no agents required for running commands on remote targets